 On the whole, the facts of the present case suggest that the procedure at the plenary meeting was not an appropriate forum for examining issues of fact and law, assessing evidence and making a legal characterisation of the facts.
 The role of the politicians sitting in Parliament, who were not required to have any legal or judicial experience in determining complex issues of fact and law in an individual disciplinary case, has not been sufficiently clarified by the Government and has not been justified as being compatible with the requirements of independence and impartiality of a tribunal under Article 6 of the Convention.
+144 of the judiciary" (20 March 2014); La Independencia del Poder Judicial en Honduras (2004-2013) (May 2014), p.
+30; "Maldives: removal of Supreme Court judges an assault on independence of the judiciary" (18 December 2014); and "Bolivia: ICJ condemns removal and forced resignation of Constitutional Court judges by Legislative Assembly" (8 January 2015).
+See also e.g. UNSRIJL, Report on Mission to Ecuador, UN Doc E/CN.4/2005/60/Add.4 (2005); IAmCtHR, Constitutional Court v.
+Peru, Series C No. 71 (31 January 2001), paras 77-85.
+144 ECtHR, Oleksandr Volvov v.
+Ukraine, App.
+No. 21722/11 (9 January 2013), para.
+122. The Court separately found breaches of procedural fairness due to Parliamentarians using the electronic voting system to cast votes on behalf of colleagues who were not present (paras 141-147).

 For these reasons, some international standards oppose any substantive role of Parliamentary procedures in deciding whether to remove judges.
-Others provide that
+145 Others provide that Parliamentary procedures should only be permitted if an independent judicial council or similar body has already recommended removal after a full investigation and fair hearing.146

-For instance, the UN Human Rights Committee, applying the ICCPR, has expressed concern where the procedure for the removal of judges under the
+145 For instance, the UN Human Rights Committee, applying the ICCPR, has expressed concern where the procedure for the removal of judges under the